-- civil works - drilling and stimulating gas wells for exploration and appraisal purposes - construction and operation of the temporary Sturt Plateau Compression Facility (SPCF) - rehabilitation and routine maintenance/monitoring activities.
+- civil works - drilling and stimulating gas wells for exploration and appraisal purposes - 2D and 3D seismic programs - construction and operation of the temporary Sturt Plateau Compression Facility (SPCF) - rehabilitation and routine maintenance/monitoring activities.

 The SMP will reference the relevant sections within each EMP to avoid duplication.
 The SMP should be read in conjunction with the chemical risk assessment and operation risk assessment appended to each EMP, in accordance with section 3.4 of the Code.
+The chemical risk assessment is not applicable for seismic surveys.